Blog post

 Maybe it's already obvious at this point why we changed how the Marketplace works in commercial editions starting from 8.9 LTS.
 Now, instead of being able to install plugins directly in the Marketplace, you only have a list of Marketplace plugins, and notification when updates are available.
 Each plugin listing includes a link to its homepage, so you should be able to find the binaries easily.
 But you have to manually download and install the plugins you're interested in.

 That's because installing non-SonarSource functionality is inherently risky and we want to make sure you are aware of it when you take that risk.
 Again, maintainers of Marketplace plugins are good folks providing a valuable service to the community at large for little thanks and less gain.
 But even the best-intentioned maintainers can make mistakes or overlook changes in the base.
-At SonarSource we get paid to make sure everything in SonarQube works properly.
+At SonarSource we get paid to make sure everything in SonarQube Server works properly.
 And we still mess up sometimes.
 Because we're human.
 Plugin maintainers are human too.

 This isn't quite a case of "warranty void if seal broken" but if you have problems, one of the first things we'll do is ask you to remove all plugins (Marketplace or not).
-You'd be amazed at how many times that fixes a "broken" SonarQube instance.
+You'd be amazed at how many times that fixes a "broken" SonarQube Server instance.

 Non-marketplace plugins